2060-io/message-pickup-repository/apps/server/README.md

 Of course, it would be possible for each mediator instance to hold both roles if it suits best for the deployment model we want to follow.

 ![Deployment example](./docs/diagrams/deployment-example.png)

+For more examples and diagrams to better understand how MPR works (and the motivation behind it), check out [these flows](./docs/flows.md).

 ## Set-up